 It should be noted that this Technical Bulletin does not reference or include information on all processes, components and/or data for the above highlighted flood study components that must be collected to complete a flood hazard mapping study.
-For instance, required soils, land use, stream gauge, rainfall, and other information to support flood modelling, are beyond the scope of this Technical Bulletin.
-A diagram outlining data and modelling components used in flood hazard mapping is included in Figure 1-1.
-More detailed examples of flood hazard mapping schematic workflow diagrams are included in Error!
-Reference source not found.1, to assist in understanding various data inputs as well as model development and parameterization components included in the flood hazard mapping process.
+For instance, required monitoring data, channel roughness, stream gauge, rainfall, and other information to support flood modelling, are beyond the scope of this Technical Bulletin.
+A diagram outlining data and modelling components commonly used in flood hazard mapping and those specifically addressed in this Technical Bulletin, is included in Figure 1-1.
+More detailed examples of flood hazard mapping schematic workflow diagrams are included in Appendix 1, to assist in understanding various data inputs as well as model development and parameterization components included in the flood hazard mapping process.